Overview of ACA Affordability & Coverage Readiness

 Annual: $—

-Aggregate annual premium increase
+Aggregate annual increase

 Total: $—